 Lake Superior Facts

 - This dazzling body of water that so thoroughly boggles the mind with its immensity is now known by the appropriate name of Lake Superior.
-In the past, though, this majestic creation of natural processes bore another name that has unfortunately been forgotten.
+In the past, though, this majestic creation of natural processes bore another name that has unfortunately been completely forgotten.

 Related Articles